8

 “Here's the guest room!"

-Terra's offer of a warm twin bedroom in her Year 120 Ring residence met with flat rejection.
+“No thanks.”
+Terra's offer of a warm twin bedroom near the living room of her Year 120 Ring residence met with flat rejection.
 Diode wandered around, warily scanning the plentiful spacious rooms within the aging colony residence.
 Venturing deep into the attic, she found a panel in the ceiling that accessed the plumbing space and set her rucksack down.
+“I'll sleep here.”

 “Why here?!
 It's dark, cramped, and dusty!
 Huh, to think there's actually a place like this in my home.”